No products in the cart.

 Okay, with the ease-of-use disclaimer out of the way, this will be a modern dollhouse DIY will be a post in three parts.
 Think of today as a quick “tour of the grounds”!
 Head to Part 2: The Construction of our Beach Dollhouse for the process and plans to make your own beachfront dollhouse, then visit Part 3: The Beach Dollhouse Details for simple instructions on creating all the extras – furniture, paintings, palms, a flying seagull (!!!) & the planter of “ornamental grass”.

 For an adorable play accessory, visit our latest STEAM-building project to see how we turned a plastic takeout food container and cardboard box into a super chic miniature swimming pool!
-Or create your own set of diverse DIY peg dolls for small world play.
+Or create your own set of diverse DIY peg dolls plus scrap wood toy cars and trucks for small world play.

 A NOTE ABOUT OUR LOVELY DOLLHOUSE FOLIAGE:

-I’m not sure if you’ve noticed this yet, but I LOVE using real plants with kids projects whenever I can.
-From the rootop gardens of our cardboard box city neighborhoods to our magical potted unicorn garden – there’s just no subsitute for the real deal.
+I’m not sure if you’ve noticed this yet, but I LOVE using real plants with kids’ projects whenever I can.
+From the rooftop gardens of our cardboard box city neighborhoods to our magical potted unicorn garden – there’s just no substitute for the real deal.
 Does it get messy?
 Maybe…probably.
-Here’s what I have to say about that: I have found that the (minor) annoyance of cleaning up after a tiny bit of dirt, water or plant mess is SO worth the (major!) joy kids experience taking care of their own plant babies.
+Here’s what I have to say about that: I have found that the (minor) annoyance of cleaning up after a tiny bit of dirt, water, or plant mess is SO worth the (major!) joy kids experience taking care of their own plant babies.

 You can easily substitute cardboard, paper, or faux plants for the wheatgrass I used to make our natural “ornamental grass” planter, but if you’re willing to give real plants a go, this truly couldn’t be easier.
 The wheatgrass takes about 4-5 days to grow from seed (that’s it!) and is a fantastic starter science experiment in addition to providing beautiful bright green foliage.
 Bonus: it grows like a weed, and can be trimmed every couple of days and used for juicing!